 A window will pop-up, click on the 3rd option that says ‘Chrome Tab’, this will list all the tabs that are open within the 2nd browser window.
 Click on the name of the one that you’d like to share and click ‘share’ at the bottom.
 It will pull the 2nd window in front of the Cambly classroom, which is why it’s a good idea to shrink it slightly.

 5. Controlling the screen shared website

 The student WILL NOT be able to interact with a screen share window in the same way that they can the regular lesson slides.
 They can only see what you are pointing at with the curser, so it’s a good idea to find activities where the student can tell you what to click etc. You will have to control the screen shared website from its original tab, not through the projected version in the Cambly classroom.
 You can scroll and zoom etc and it will show up in the classroom.
 When you screen share, if you wear a headset the student won’t be able to hear sound, unless you unplug the headset.
+There is now a tiny ‘share audio’ button on the window above that you can click before you click ‘share’.
 I try to find sites that don’t need sound.
 If they do I’ll mute it because otherwise it’s too much going on in my headset!

 6. Download a ‘web paint’ extension